sahin88/Django_React_Stlviewer_App/readme.md

 ```

-Postgresql Configuration: First create a table by running following command on command line.
+Postgresql Configuration: First create a table by running the following command on the command line.
-If you dont have Postgresqlon your machine, you can basically comment Database section in settings.py file,continue with django's default database 'SQlite'.
-You can find this configurations in Settings.py file with label "DJANGO DEFAULT DATABASE".
+If you don't have Postgresql on your local machine, you can basically comment on this section in the "settings.py" file, continue with Django's default database 'SQlite'.You can find this configuration in the "settings.py" file with the label "DJANGO DEFAULT DATABASE".

 ```
 $ psql